kharrison7/Profile/readme.txt

-This is Kevin Harrison's first profile page.
+This profile page is built to display some of my projects.

 deployed: https://kharrison7.github.io/Profile/